moov2/orchard-development/README.md

 ### Deploy

 As described in the [Deploying to Azure](#deploy-to-azure) section, `grunt deploy` will deploy a pre-compiled version of Orchard to a specified environment.
-This task will fail if the `grunt deploy` command doesn't contain a `-target` parameter that contains the name of a directory within `deployment`.
+This task will fail if the `grunt deploy` command doesn't contain all required deployment parameters described in the deploying to Azure section.

 ## Deploying to Azure

 One of the primary goals with this project is to make it easier to deploy Orchard to Microsoft Azure.
-Deployments to Azure are configured in the `deployment` directory, an example of a deployment configuration comes as default.
-Each environment requires it's own directory within the `deployment` directory, this is important for the Grunt command that triggers a build and deployment to Azure.

-The main configuration file that drives the deployment is `server.json`.
-Everything that needs to go in this file can be found in the publish profile for your Azure web app.
-You'll also need to update the `Application Path` parameter in `setparameters.xml` with the name of your web app.

-To execute a deployment you'll need to run the `deploy` grunt task and pass the name of the directory inside `deployment` that contains the deployment configuration.
+The `deployment` directory should contain environment specific files, by default the project contains files for a development environment.
+The `grunt deploy` command requires various arguments that describe the Azure environment to deploy to.

+* `-target` - Matches name of a directory in the `deployment` folder used for configuring environment.
+* `-applicationName` - Name of the Azure site.
+* `-computerName` - Used by msdeploy to define the destination that files should be deployed to.
+This can be obtained via the publish profile if you're deploying to an Azure web app.
+* `-username` - Used by msdeploy to authenticate depoyment.
+This can be obtained via the publish profile if you're deploying to an Azure web app.
+* `-password` - Used by msdeploy to authenticate depoyment.
+This can be obtained via the publish profile if you're deploying to an Azure web app.

+Below is an example command that deploys to an Azure web app named `orchard-development`.

-    grunt deploy -target=example
+    grunt deploy -target=dev -applicationName=orchard-development -computerName=https://orchard-development.scm.azurewebsites.net:443/msdeploy.axd?site=orchard-development -username=$orchard-development -password=w3M3JLgEhoHq5rMTJmFwlPG4QR3SW0dtkTz9hkQbc7oXJ1PJ8NC6MX9gxpxj

-As a shortcut, it's recommended that all deployment commands are added to the scripts object inside `package.json`.
-This allows you to run setup & deployment as one command, `npm run example`.

-### Configuring Azure CDN

-If you're hosting Orchard on Azure it's [recommended](http://docs.orchardproject.net/Documentation/Deploying-Orchard-to-Windows-Azure) that blob storage and a CDN handles storing and delivering media (this is a requirement if you're going to have multiple instances).
-Orchard provides a module that contains a handful of features to assist with hosting on Azure.
-One of the features handles using Microsoft Azure Blob Storage for storing media instead of the underlying file system.
-The connection string and CDN endpoint are configured using parameters in `appSettings` inside the `Web.config`.

-Running the deployment task, parameters in `setparameters.xml` are applied by the `msdeploy` command.
-Two of the parameters handle setting the connection string and CDN endpoint in the `Web.config` that is to be deployed.
-For the environment you're deploying to you should modify the `setparameters.xml` file (as shown in the example deployment) to set the appropriate values for the properties.

-### Configuring Environment

-When deploying to a different environment it's often the case that the configuration needs to be modified.
-This can be done using transforms as shown in the example deployment.
-Inside the `transforms` directory is an example of a `Web.config` transform that is automatically run during deployment.